Rallying: Origins of motorsport

 Italy had been running road competitions since 1895, when a reliability trial was run from Turin to Asti and back.
 The country's first true motor race was held in 1897 along the shore of Lake Maggiore, from Arona to Stresa and back.
 This led to a long tradition of road racing, including events like Sicily's Targa Florio (from 1906) and Giro di Sicilia (Tour of Sicily, 1914), which went right round the island, both of which continued on and off until after World War II.
 The first Alpine event was held in 1898, the Austrian Touring Club's three-day Automobile Run through South Tyrol, which included the infamous Stelvio Pass.

-In Britain, the legal maximum speed of 12 mph precluded road racing, but in April and May 1900, the Automobile Club of Great Britain (the forerunner of the Royal Automobile Club) organised the Thousand Mile Trial, a 15-day event linking Britain's major cities in order to promote this novel form of transport.
+In Britain, the legal maximum speed of 12 mph precluded road racing, but in April and May 1900, the Automobile Club of Great Britain and Ireland (the forerunner of the Royal Automobile Club) organised the Thousand Mile Trial, a 15-day event linking Britain's major cities in order to promote this novel form of transport.
 Seventy vehicles took part, the majority of them trade entries.
 They had to complete thirteen stages of route varying in length from 43 to 123 mi at average speeds of up to the legal limit of 12 mi/h, and tackle six hillclimb or speed tests.
 On rest days and at lunch halts, the cars were shown to the public in exhibition halls.
 This event was followed in 1901 by a five-day trial based in Glasgow The Scottish Automobile Club organised an annual Glasgow–London non-stop trial from 1902 to 1904, then the Scottish Reliability Trial from 1905.
 The Motor Cycling Club allowed cars to enter its trials and runs from 1904 (London–Edinburgh, London–Land's End, London–Exeter).
 In 1908 the Royal Automobile Club held its 2000 mi International Touring Car Trial, and in 1914 the Light Car Trial for manufacturers of cars up to 1400 cc, to test comparative performances.
 In 1924, the exercise was repeated as the Small Car Trials.